rewinfrey/hireology-challenge/part1/controller.md

             candidates
         end

-Considering what we started with, this is certainly a little less difficult to work with, however I would not feel comfortable doing this type of refactor without a a set of verification specs to ensure each step is safely taken without introducing a regression bug.
+Considering what we started with, this is certainly a little less difficult to work with, but there would still be a good deal of work required.
+However, having a set of verification specs to ensure each refactor step is safely taken makes this process fun and helps me remain confident that I am not introducing a regression bug.
 Assuming that my verification specs are green, I would continue on with the other object extraction candidates from earlier in this process, and break them apart into smaller chunks.
-The main goal for me is to not have code that is pretty, although that is nice, but instead is to have code that is easy to read and understand without needing to spend extra time asking what and why.
+The main goal for me is to not have code that is pretty, although that is nice, but instead to have code that is easy to read and understand without needing to spend extra time asking what and why.